ISISNeutronMuon/MDMC/doc/pages/installation/docker/docker-compose-run.rst

 running the :code:`up` command; however if you would like to then please precede it with :code:`docker-compose pull`.

-Any notebooks which had been previously saved will still be available, unless you explicitly remove the Docker volume (using :code:`docker volume rm`).
+Note that :code:`docker-compose pull` and :code:`docker-compose up` commands will overwrite the contents of the local folder :code:`mdmc_sync_with_docker`, resulting in any modifications to the existing tutorial notebooks being overwritten.
+Any new notebooks which had been previously saved will still be available, unless you explicitly remove the Docker volume (using :code:`docker volume rm`).